DavisPL-Teaching/119/lecture6/README.md

 This is the last lecture!

-It will be a relatively short one.
+Hopefully, it will be a relatively short one.
+I will try to focus on a few key concepts.

 Following this lecture, I will take topic suggestions for Wed and Fri of next week.